meilisearch/documentation/guides/main_concepts/documents.md

 #### Finding the identifier

-If no identifier has been given through the index creation or through document additions MeiliSearch will search for the identifier field in the first document sent.
+If no identifier has been given through the index creation or through document additions, MeiliSearch will search for the identifier field in the first document sent.

-MeiliSearch will search for an attribute that contains the string `id` in any way case-insensitvely. (i.e, `uid`, `MovieId`, `ID`, `123id123`).
+MeiliSearch will search for an attribute that contains the string `id` in any way case-insensitively. (i.e, `uid`, `MovieId`, `ID`, `123id123`).
 If none has been found, no documents will be added.